alinaT95/bls-libb/README.md

 <img src="../master/bls_diag_4.jpg" width="800">
 </p>

 When masterchain validator gets such aggregated BLS signature in broadcast protection message, he will parse it.
 He will take respective BLS public keys based on indexes in wrapped BLS signature.
 It will take into account the number of repetitions for each public key and compute the appropriate aggregation of public keys.
-Then it will verify the signature.
+Then it will verify the signature.-->

 ## API description